Deutsche Bank’s funding woes deepen

 Deutsche’s shares have fallen 45 per cent in the past year amid worries about drops in revenues.

 Its problems are also reflected in the credit default swap market.
-The cost of buying its CDS — derivatives that pay out if a company defaults on its debts — has more than doubled in the past year.The company’s five-year CDS now trades 20bp higher than that of Italy’s UniCredit, which is saddled with billions of euros of bad loans.
+The cost of buying its CDS – derivatives that pay out if a company defaults on its debts — has more than doubled in the past year.The company’s five-year CDS now trades 20 basis points (0.2 ofa percentage point) higher than that of Italy’s UniCredit, which is saddled with billions of euros of bad loans.